Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Have a Snowball Fight (in winter of course!)

 If you visit in the colder winter months like we did make the most of the snow, there’s a lot of it!

 Folkklubs ALA Pagrabs for Dinner and Live Music

 If I had to recommend one place which you must visit for Latvian food in Riga it would have to be Folkklubs ALA, an underground tavern in Riga’s Old Town with the widest range of Latvian beers in the city, contemporary Latvian food and live local music.

 Make sure you try the traditional garlic rye-bread, a particular favourite with locals to accompany a few beers.
-Folkklubs ALA do a ‘Beer platter’ which comes with garlic rye-bread, local cheeses, cured meats and pickles.
+Folkklubs ALA does a ‘Beer platter’ which comes with garlic rye-bread, local cheeses, cured meats and pickles.
 At just €4 for 2 people the dish is extremely filling and great value for money.

 The traditional battered chicken fillet Folk Club style with mushroom, caramelized onion, pickled cucumber and goats cheese topping, served with green pea-potato mash and brown onion cream sauce, was also unbelievably delicious.
 Plus all dishes are only around €10.

-Accompanied by a fair few local beers, a couple of glasses of Riga Sparkling Wine and a live local folk band, the evening we spent at Folkklub ALA was definitely one of highlights of my recent trip.
+Accompanied by a fair few local beers, a couple of glasses of Riga Sparkling Wine and a live local folk band, the evening we spent at Folkklub ALA was definitely one of the highlights of my recent trip.